 - Parks and Gardens, Sightseeing Type

 - 1 to 2 hours Time to Spend

+Many visitors suggest bringing a picnic lunch to set up and enjoy the view.
 The locks are available to visit daily from 7 a.m. to 9 p.m., and are located in northwest Seattle's Ballard district.
+You can also take a one-hour free tour from March 1 to November 30.
 There is no entry fee for any of the attractions here.
+The locks can be found north of downtown and about 5 miles west of the University of Washington.
+You can reach the locks by driving or taking bus routes Nos.
+29 or 44.
 For more information, check out the Hiram M. Chittenden Locks website.